paul-mcj/it-chatbot/README.md

     2. Settings > Actions > General: select "read and write permissions" and check "Allow GitHub Actions to create and approve pull requests".

     3. Settings > Rules > Rulesets: New ruleset > New branch ruleset call it "Master Branch Protection".
 Set enforcement status to "active".
+Set "Repository Admin" to always under the Bypass list.
 Add target branch to "include default branch".
 Leave defaults checked, but also check "Require status checks to pass" -- you must select at least one check name or you will get an error.

     - CRITICAL STEP: You must run the workflow once (by pushing the files, or by making a new branch and doing a quick blank PR -- you can simply delete these later) before the check name appears here.
 Once it has run once, search for "secure-automation" and "build" in the "Add checks" box and select it ("secure-automation" and "build" are the names of the jobs in the yml scripts for automation that will make sure to securely check the updates).